John McBride (labor leader): Career

 McBride's prominence continued to rise with the growth of the Populist Movement in the American Midwest, and in 1894, McBride unseated labor icon Samuel Gompers as president of the American Federation of Labor.
+He held that role from January 1, 1895, to December 1895.
 Not long after assuming the office, however, McBride became embroiled in conflicts with other union leaders and his popularity declined.
 Gompers regained the presidency the following year.